vngnzz/Lockeweb-Companion/README.md

 - does not upload your data to any server;
 - does not require login;
 - stores progress in the browser;
-- allows JSON backup export/import.
+- allows JSON backup export/import;
+- allows current party export in Pokémon Showdown format.

 </details>